ROBOTIS-GIT/emanual/_includes/en/platform/openmanipulator_x/operation/gui_program_humble.md

 7. Create a task constructor with OpenMANIPULATOR-X.
 7.1.
 Click the `Read task` button to prepare for saving tasks.
+ (You can create or modify the pre-saved joint values in the **robot_joint_log.csv** file.
+The file's load path can be checked in the terminal when the GUI node is launched.)
 7.2.
 Adjust the manipulator's posture and save it by clicking `Save pose`.
 7.3.
 Save multiple postures to complete the preparation.
 ![](/assets/images/platform/openmanipulator_x/OpenManipulator_x_GUI6.png)